orendon/crouton-config/README.md

 * Sets Solarized Dark terminal theme.
 * Sets Faneza icon theme.
 * Configures XFCE environment panels and settings.
+* Installs the Ubuntu Font Family (and sets it for terminal and gui use)
 * Tested on Samsung S3 Chromebobk with ARM processor.

 Requirements